qngapparat/daf/README.md

 // lend
 ```

-The Lambda will automatically unwrap them from the event.
+They will be added to the scope inside the Lambda.

 ### `require`

 Your code might rely on functions from other files.
-You can import them using `require()`:
+You can declare that using `require()`:

 ```js
 // l require(./foo.js as foo)